Avoid These 5 Mistakes to Write Better Employee Surveys

 If you notice that some respondents are repeatedly selecting the same choice, a behavior known as flatlining, consider cleaning them from your survey results as this generally indicates a lack of engagement.

-5. Every question isn’t for everyone
+5. Every employee survey question isn’t for everyone

 Similarly, your answer choices might not apply to everyone.
 Think carefully about your answer choices and make sure all potential responses are covered.
 In many cases, you might need to add a catchall such as “not sure” or provide an “other” option followed by an open response that allows the survey taker to respond in their own words.